What You Need To Get Your Offshore Life Started

 Here’s one more cautionary tale for today… about a reader who wrote to ask about the holding structure she had formed for properties she’d bought in Costa Rica and the Dominican Republic.

 My recommendation for someone who owns or who will be purchasing property in multiple countries is to use an offshore LLC from a jurisdiction like Nevis or Belize as the holding structure.
 This strategy helps mitigate the impact of probate.
-Your heirs only have to manage the probate process in one country (the country where the LLC is located) rather than in every country where property is owned.
+Your heirs only have to manage the probate process in one country (where the LLC is located) rather than in every country where property is owned.

 The reader had wanted to follow that recommendation but was unable to because each of the attorneys she was working with for the property purchases (in Costa Rica and the Dominican Republic) had insisted that a foreign entity couldn’t hold title in that country.
 The attorneys had forced the reader to open up separate corporations, one in Costa Rica and a second one in the DR.